GET UP TO 60% OFF IN OUR CLEARANCE SALE!

 Jump to a section of this post by clicking a link above.

-Do I Need One Tap Hole Or Two?
+Do I Need One Tap Hole or Two?

 When you’re upgrading your bathroom, browsing through all those lovely new bathroom suites and bathtubs can be exciting.
 But while your mind will be occupied with thoughts of how it’s all going to look, there’s something really important you need to pay attention to - tap holes!

 Now admittedly I doubt the number of holes a particular bath or basin has are ever the first thing you’ll be thinking of when choosing your fixtures, however it should be something that you consider carefully as certain types may not be suitable for your home.
-In this Victorian Plumbing guide we’ll be taking a look at the benefits of each type and why they may be useful to you.
+In this guide, we’ll be taking a look at the benefits of each type and why they may be useful to you.

 1 Tap Hole Basins

 As the name suggests, these basins feature a single tap hole (you may also see this written as 1TH) which is usually mounted in the centre.
-For these you’ll need to go for a mono basin mixer tap as they mix the water in a single tap body other than 2 two separate ones.
+For these you’ll need to go for a mono basin mixer tap, as they mix the water in a single tap body other than 2 two separate ones.

 These designs are ideal for both modern and more traditional bathroom environments and there are loads of styles to pick from.